junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean huffs annoyedly.

 Lucifer pats Michael on the shoulder, gesturing to his body.
-"Another thing, Bro, those annoying human tied this body to the Cage magic, you think you can do anything about that?"
+"Another thing, Bro, those petty little annoying humans tied this body to the Cage magic, you think you can do anything about that?"

 Michael snaps his fingers.